 At Wentronic you will find the EU Declaration of Conformity of each article by entering the respective article number or the name of the product in the search.
 The document is located below the item description in the Downloads area.

 Code of Conduct

-Wentronic expects its business partners to abide by all applicable laws with regard to copyright and other intellectual property and not to knowingly and deliberately infringe upon the intellectual property of Wentronic or third parties.
+Wentronic requires its business partners to comply with all copyright and intellectual property laws so as not to risk infringing upon the intellectual property of Wentronic or third parties.

 The construction products directive

 The EU Directive prescribes safety and health targets for products, being permanently installed in buildings and that may have an impact on the safety or other essential properties or characteristics of a building, which include, in particular, the freedom from pollutants and the fire behavior.

 Our range currently includes exclusively non-assembled installation cables, which have been compulsorily tested since 01 July 2017 in accordance with the harmonized EU standard EN 50575.This applies in short to

 in case they are intended for installation in the building industry.